Tautorn/git-flow/two-releases.md

 * After Pull Request its valid, then merge branch with QA and notify Analisty.
 * When sprint are completed, generate a release, merge with master and generate a tag.

+### QA branch are like a clone from last RC, then attention!
+Never send preivous RC overwrite QA branch.
+Follow right flow, merge previous RC with last RC and sent to QA, just it!

+Simple like jeep painel.

 **By the way, keep RC updated with master branch.**

 > Finish!
 Enjoy ;)